 When a candidate’s ability to function is compromised (with or without accommodation) the candidate must demonstrate alternative means and/or abilities to acquire essential information and demonstrate essential tasks without reliance upon another person to help perform that essential task.

-Are determined by UNE Student Access Center in consultation with DPT faculty.
+Are determined by the UNE Student Access Center in consultation with DPT faculty.

 In addition, DPT faculty are available to work with candidates with disabilities to help identify strategies that might assist them in performing technical standards.